 How to Update NodeJS on Windows

-On Windows, we can make use of the nvm-windows, Node Version Manager (nvm) tool.
+We can make use of the nvm-windows and NVM(Node Version Manager) tool to update Node version windows.
 Although there are several usage similarities, NVM and nvm-windows aren’t the same.

 Click here to download the nvm-setup.zip file and run the latest installer.